animate1978/MB-Lab/docs/installation.rst

 Master - This is the "release" code

-Dev - This is the development code
+dev - This is the development code